Legal Professionals Standing By 24/7

 If you are hurt on the job and are in your scheduled hours of work, you must notify your superior.
 Conversely, you must also inform your employer if you're not scheduled to work.
 In addition, you must notify your workers' compensation insurance so that they can start your claim.

-If you believe that you have a case against the company you work for or a third party involved in your injury, you must hire a lawyer.
-This will help you improve your chances of maximizing a settlement or a verdict if the case goes to court.
+If you believe that you have a claim against the company you work for or a third party involved in your injury, you must hire a lawyer.
+This will help you improve your chances of maximizing a settlement or a verdict if the claim goes to court.

 If you sustain an injury in your work, you must file a claim.
-The filing of a claim gives you the right to file a lawsuit.
-However, you must state the grounds of your suit in your claim.
+The filing of a claim gives you the right to initiate a legal process.
+However, you must state the grounds of your claim.
 For example, if your injury was sustained because you were negligently provided with defective equipment, you can state that in your claim.

 If your injury was sustained because the site or personnel violated OSHA standards, some injuries must be reported.
-It doesn't mean that the worker will be penalized, but it might help your case.
+It doesn't mean that the worker will be penalized, but it might help your claim.

 If you're not satisfied with the compensation that you receive from your workers' compensation claim, then you can appeal the claim.
 Remember that the appeal process takes time and effort, so you may want to discuss it with your lawyer beforehand.